carlitosborja/Softtek_projects/README.md

 ## Python_pandas_project

 For using this modules functions, you have to import the module (Python_pandas_project) into your Python script or notebook.
-Keep in mind that this module file should be in the same path as your Python script or notebook.
+Keep in mind that this module file should be in the same folder as your Python script or notebook.

 This is a module that includes the next functions, in order to give solution to the three Python / pandas tasks presented by Softtek.